LiamJCates/Programming-Notes/Soft Skills/Interviewing/EndOfInterviewQuestions.md

 Do not say "I think you answered everything for me, I think I'm good" no you have questions, you always have questions

-Do not say "what's the next step in this process" While this
+"what's the next step in this process" is not a good question

 have a couple of questions ready